stisa/snail/NOTES.md

-- traversing an array looks faster in normal instead of parallel ( 0.08 vs 2.31 )
+- Needs to be compiled with "--threads:on", TODO: fallback for when not threader ( plus a warning? )